mayknxyz/doc-go/README.md

 # My Go Learning Journey

-This repository documents my journey to learn, and hopefully master, the Go programming language.
+My journey to learn, and hopefully master, the Go programming language.
 My long-term goal is to build very fast, efficient, and reliable web applications.

 This plan is structured in four phases, from foundational knowledge to production-ready skills.
 This includes a detailed, project-based checklist to track my progress in learning the Go programming language.
 For each concept, the goal is to build the small project associated with it.